 - Flea market: A tour to the flea markets in the district of Ruzaffa is adventurous

-- If you like walking book a city walking tour or enjoy the 9 meter (30 feet) long Green River (Jardi del Turia or Turia Gardens).
+- Walking tour: If you like walking book a city walking tour or enjoy the 9 km (6 Miles) long Green River (Jardi del Turia or Turia Gardens).

 In downtown Valencia is the Plaza del Ayuntamiento.
 The main shopping area is here, together with many restaurants.
 If one stays near this place, most of the City Center is within walking distance.
 The most important shopping streets are Colon, Don Juan de Austria, Poeta Querol, Jorge Juan, Cirilo Amoros, and La Paz.